Applying for co-naturalization of a minor child

 What do I need to bring or submit?

-- Application for naturalization
+- Application for Naturalization

-- Valid passport or official identity document with photo
+- Valid passport or official photo ID

 - Valid residence permit